toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 #### Maintain Security Updates

-Always keep all of your working PCs’ security patches up to date.
+Always keep all of your working PCs' security patches up to date.
 It may be in danger if it is out of date.

 **Tip 73: Apply Security Patches Quickly**
 Attackers deploy exploits as quick as they can, you have to be quicker.

 ## 44.-Naming Things

-> There’s some science behind the idea that names are deeply meaningful.
+> There's some science behind the idea that names are deeply meaningful.
 It turns out that the brain can read and understand words really fast — The Pragmatic Programmer

 The most crucial aspect is consistency.
 All teammates should understand the meaning of each word and use them in the same context.
 Many teams utilize dictionaries to list out the special terms to the team.

 Lastly, carefully specify the name of everything making sense because renaming consumes a lot of effort to figure out what it really means.
-It’s even difficult.
+It's even difficult.

 **Tip 74: Name Well; Rename When Needed**
 Name to express your intent to readers, and rename as soon as that intent shifts.